Trails at Broadmoor

 Length: 0.7 miles

-Details: Start at the nature center, cross the main bridge, and go right through the white pine forest to an open field at signpost 12.
+Details: Start at the nature center, cross the main bridge, and go straight through the white pine forest.
+Go left at signpost 12 and continue to signpost 7.
+A spur trail to the right brings you to a field overlook with a 180 degree view of the fields and woods beyond.
 Nesting bluebirds, hunting foxes, and soaring red-tailed hawks might be seen in the open fields along this trail.
 Field sparrows and Indigo buntings may sing in nesting season.
+From signpost 7, go right along the Mill Lane and follow Old Orchard Trail along the edge of the woods with views of the fields looking north.
+At the end of the field Old Orchard Trail joins Quacking Frog Trail.

 Indian Brook Trail